May 15, 2021

 By Gloria Lee

-During the first few months of your baby’s life, joining a support group, whether in person or online, can be quite beneficial.
+During the first few months of your baby’s life, joining a support group, whether in person or online, can have a positive impact on your prenatal and postnatal experience.
 Support from other women can be vital to succeed as a new mom or as a mother of multiple children during the early days with a newborn.

 Support from Other Moms

-Peer support, in which individuals with similar experiences connect, has been shown to be extremely beneficial and essential in sustaining breastfeeding and navigating the transition to motherhood for new families.
-(Dennis, Hodnett, Gallop, & Chalmers, 2002).
-Breastfeeding goals can be met with positive encouragement and reassurance from other mothers, especially if we don’t have enough family support at home.
-There are also moments when we are unsure of what our newborns require or what their cries are attempting to communicate.
-Sharing experiences amongst women undergoing similar life events can assist individuals in coming to terms with their own experiences that will, in turn, enable them to support others (McConville, 1989).
-You’ve fed, changed, and swaddled your baby, but he’s still grumpy.
-Getting support from other moms might help you deal with your frustrations.
+Peer support, in which individuals with similar experiences connect, has been shown to be extremely beneficial and essential in sustaining breastfeeding and navigating the transition to motherhood for new families (Kruske et al., 2004).
+Breastfeeding goals can be met with positive encouragement and reassurance from other mothers, especially if they don’t have enough family support at home.
+There are also moments when moms are unsure of what their newborns require or what their cries are attempting to communicate.
+Sharing experiences amongst women undergoing similar life events can help them in coming to terms with their own experiences that will, in turn, enable them to support others (Kruske et al., 2004).
+Getting support from other moms who are going through the same thing may help alleviate difficult moments.

 Kruske, S., Schmied, V., Sutton, I., & O’Hare, J. (2004).
 Mothers’ Experiences of Facilitated Peer Support Groups and Individual Child Health Nursing Support: A Comparative Evaluation.
 Journal of Perinatal Education, 13(3), 31–38. https://doi.org/10.1624/105812404×1752